semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

     cache store gems-$SEMAPHORE_GIT_BRANCH-revision-$(checksum Gemfile.lock) vendor/bundle

 Archives file or directory specified by path and associates it with key.
+As `cache store` uses `tar` leading `/` is automatically removed from the path.
-Any further changes of path after the store operation completes will not be automatically propagated to cache.
+Also, any further changes of path after the store operation completes will not be automatically propagated to cache.
 The command always passes (exits with 0).

 Allocated disk space for cache is currently limited to 9.6G.